platformio/platformio-docs/en/latest/_sources/core/migration.rst.txt

 The new :ref:`cmd_pkg` operates in accordance with the active (working) project.
 The :ref:`cmd_pkg_install` command will install all required project dependencies.
-The :ref:`cmd_pkg_list` commmand allows listing not only dependent libraries but also development platforms and their packages.
+The :ref:`cmd_pkg_list` command allows listing not only dependent libraries but also development platforms and their packages.

 The notable addition is the :ref:`cmd_pkg_outdated` command.
 It allows you to